-The optimal position of the near-vision zone on the progressive lens,is based on the wearer’s posture (as indicated by the NVB Point).
-Information on ametropia, prismatic effects and binocular vision is taken into account during this stage of the process.
+The optimal position of the near-vision zone on the progressive lens is based on the wearer’s posture (as indicated by the NVB Point).
+Information on ametropia, prismatic effects, and binocular vision is taken into account during this stage.

 The exact values for progression length and inset for the near-vision zone are arrived at by advanced calculations.

-Essilor’s Research & Development mapped a graph of possible behaviors
+Essilor’s Research & Development mapped a graph of possible behaviours

 - the horizontal axis shows the wearer’s average posture while reading, expressed as a downward gaze angle (from